Steel Frame vs Timber Frame: Cost, Pros & Cons in Australia

 Build Efficiency

 Steel frames and trusses are pre-engineered to an exact design at our factory and then shipped out, ready for construction.
-This prefabrication speeds up the building process significantly, saving both time and money in labour costs.
+This prefabrication significantly speeds up the building process, saving both time and labour costs.

 Pest Resistant